daniehej/docs_xavier/quick-start.md

     3. At least 80 GB storage space

     4. Configure the VM to use USB 3.
-This is important for speeding up the flashing process.
+This is important for speeding up the flashing process

 4. Install Ubuntu in the VM